 Check out the many community resources in your area that can help you save money.

-8. They Keep Long Term Money Goals in Mind
+8. Frugal People Keep Long Term Goals in Mind

 Another habit of frugal people is that they keep their long-term money goals at the forefront of their mind.
 Staying aware of long term money goals means less temptation to spend.